Dallas Executor Fee Claims Attorneys

 The amount on which this calculation is based excludes certain assets, such as any amount in cash that the decedent owed at the time of death, as well as any cash the decedent held in a checking or savings account.
 The amount also excludes life insurance proceeds and assets with named beneficiaries.

 It is important to note, however, that this five percent limit is a state law that is applicable if there was no mention of compensation in the decedent’s will or if there was no will at all.
 When creating the will, a testator may agree on their own fee with their chosen executor if they wish.
-The courts will uphold any amount that is set forth in a legally valid will.
+The courts will uphold any amount set forth in a legally valid will.

 Furthermore, if the executor feels that the five percent amount is insufficient for the amount of work they have put into administering and distributing the estate, they may be eligible to petition the probate court for a more substantial fee.
+Contact us today.

 Can the Courts Deny Executor Fees?